gracemann365/gracemann365/README.md

 ## 🤔 Who Is David Grace?

 Hi, I’m David Grace from Bangalore— Im a Software Engineer , I strive to stay as stack- and domain-agnostic as possible, but I must confess I have a particular affinity for enterprise payment infrastructure and the broader BFSI domain.
 My true focus, however, always remains on core engineering principles that meet Fortune 500 and Linux Foundation standards.
-Whether using Java, Python, or Go, my passion lies in designing, building, and shipping robust financial systems—including Payment Aggregators , ISO 8583 card switches, fraud detection modules, and LLM-integrated tools—always prioritizing clean architecture, auditability, and scalability.
+Whether using Java, Python, or Go, my passion lies in designing, building, and shipping robust financial systems

 ---